vefunder/protocol-research-review/articles/liquity/bLUSD Risk Assessment thread.md

 Stacking protocols for yield generation (Yearn's LUSD vault) can increase the risk surface.

-The vault contract is live for more than 5 months and Yearn protocol can be considered as time-tested since Feb 2021.
+The vault contract has been live for more than 5 months and Yearn protocol has been time-tested since Feb 2021.

 12/13